grantholle/moviedb-promise/README.md

 const moviedb = new MovieDb(apiKey, useDefaultLimits, baseURL)
 ```

-By default, moviedb-promise limits the requests you can send to 39 requests/10 seconds (this is the limit imposed by [TheMovieDB](https://developers.themoviedb.org/3/getting-started/request-rate-limiting)).
-This way you won't have to deal with 429 errors.

-If you want to implement your own request rate limiter, you can set `useDefaultLimits` to `false` when creating the moviedb instance.
+If you want to implement use a request rate limiter, you can set `useDefaultLimits` to `true` when creating the moviedb instance.

 ## Available methods